Regaez/moodle-local_moodec/readme.md

 In the Site Administration block, under *Moodec > Page settings*.
 You can configure the pages created by the plugin by enabling and disabling elements, such as product description, course image etc.

+### Course Enrolment Method settings

+You will also need to ensure that the **Moodec enrolment method** is enabled for the course, with the settings configured appropriately.

 ### Product settings

 In order to enable a course for sale, you must navigate to the course page and in the Administration block, select *Course administration > Edit product settings*.
 You must tick the **Enable** checkbox to allow the product to show up in the store and be able to be bought.